Table of contents

 Challenges | Outcomes |

-Assigning resources that drive cloud transformation | Dedicated resources for cloud computing infrastrucure |
+Assigning resources that drive cloud transformation | Dedicated resources for cloud computing infrastructure |

 Lack of organizational cloud transformation plan | Detailed plan: People, Process and Technology |

-Security and compliance concerns | Best practices, policies and architecture |
+Security and compliance concerns | Best practices, policies, and architecture |

-Cost and management concerns | Detailed TCO for operating environment |
+Cost and management concerns | Detailed TCO for an operating environment |

 Maturity Stage 3: Migration